 The definitions of write and read time slots are illustrated in Figure 11.
-All time slots are initiated by the master driving the data line low.
-The falling edge of the data line synchronizes the DS199x to the master by triggering a delay circuit in the DS199x.
-During write time slots, the delay circuit determines when the DS199x will sample the data line.
-For a read data time slot, if a "0" is to be transmitted, the delay circuit determines how long the DS199x will hold the data line low overriding the 1 generated by the master.
-If the data bit is a "1", the Touch Memory will leave the read data time slot unchanged.
+The master driving the data line low initiates all time slots.
+The falling edge of the data line synchronizes the DS1994 to the master by triggering a delay circuit in the DS1994.
+During write time slots, the delay circuit determines when the DS1994 samples the data line.
+For a read data time slot, if a 0 is to be transmitted, the delay circuit determines how long the DS1994 holds the data line low overriding the 1 generated by the master.
+If the data bit is a 1, the iButton leaves the read data time slot unchanged.

-INITIALIZATION PROCEDURE "RESET AND PRESENCE PULSES" Figure 10
+Figure 10.
+INITIALIZATION PROCEDURE RESET AND PRESENCE PULSES